hazzylee/hyeji-lee/_pages/about.md

 announcements:
   enabled: false # includes a list of news items
   scrollable: false # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder
+  limit: 5 # leave blank to include all the news in the _news folder

 latest_posts:
   enabled: false
   scrollable: false # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
  I am Hyeji Lee, a PhD candidate in the Department of Psychology at the University of Edinburgh.
-I am seeking postdoctoral opportunities to investigate environmental effects on development, with particular interest in social influences, socioeconomic status, and adversity exposure.
-However, I remain open to other research themes that align with my expertise.
+I am seeking postdoctoral opportunities beginning in 2026.

+### Current Research
 My doctoral research focuses on cognitive control development in children and adolescents, examining its role in different learning scenarios, using neuroimaging techniques (EEG and fNIRS).

-I have a keen interest in translational science for educational settings, particularly developing interventions to support children and adolescents who are at risk or in need.
+This research is supported by the Korean Government Scholarship Program for Study Overseas, Ministry of Education, South Korea and Research support grant from the University of Edinburgh.

+### Bridging Education & Development Science
+Originally trained in Education, I maintain strong connections to educational policy while pursuing developmental science research.
+I have been working as a correspondent for the Korean Educational Development Institute since 2023, writing articles on UK educational policies for Korean scholars and policymakers.
+My research aims to discover how scientific insights on cognitive development can enhance educational interventions and inform policy decisions for supporting diverse learning needs.
+Building on this foundation, I plan to expand my post-doctoral research by investigating how environmental factors—particularly social influences, socioeconomic status, and adversity—affect development, with the goal of creating more effective interventions for children and adolescents at risk.